 We are not looking at making any changes.

 If you associate those objections with our ultimate goal of trying to sell something, they make a fairly good case for why we should not keep moving forward.
-But they become invalid from the standpoint of not even really making sense when you apply them to the immediate goal of having a conversation.
+But they become invalid and do not even really make sense when you apply them to the immediate goal of having a conversation.

-The fact that the prospect does not have budget is a reason not to purchase, but it is not a reason to not meet when you are setting appointments over the phone.
-The fact that they already use someone today is a reason to not purchase (or could be), but it is not a reason to not meet or have a conversation.
+The prospect’s lack of budget is a reason not to purchase, but it is not a reason not to meet when setting appointments over the phone.
+The fact that they already use someone today is a reason not to purchase (or could be), but it is not a reason not to meet or have a conversation.

-This is just one step in our process for this sales activity, and you can view the entire process in our ebook on setting appointments over the phone.
+This is just one step in our process for this sales activity.
+The entire process is included in our ebook on setting appointments over the phone.